Berndinox/swarm-portworx/README.md

 sh start_px.sh
 ```

-PS: PX-Dev Conatiner will take some time
+PS: PX-Dev Conatiner will take some time on the first startup